tjiangpeng/Imitation_learning/README.md

 # Future Trajectory Prediction with Deep Imitation Learning

+## Dataset

+CARLA simulator provides a model-based motion controller, which is used to act as expert driver.
+During simulation, states of both ego and surrounding vehicles, traffic light, as well as HD map are recorded.

-## Rendered Image
+### Rendered Image

-Modify [the CARLA official visualizer example](https://github.com/carla-simulator/carla/blob/master/PythonAPI/examples/no_rendering_mode.py) to generate dataset
+Modify [the CARLA official visualizer example](https://github.com/carla-simulator/carla/blob/master/PythonAPI/examples/no_rendering_mode.py) to generate map and record actors' information

 - Simplify its map representation by removing: